 Requirements for the M.A.
 Degree

-In Slavic Languages and Literatures, the MA degree is the gateway to PhD work; it can also serve as a stand-alone MA degree.
+In Slavic Languages and Literatures, the M.A. degree may either serve as a gateway to Ph.D. work or as a stand-alone terminal degree.
 Students may decide to pursue a thesis or non-thesis option.
 Most students select the non-thesis option; if the thesis option is of interest to you, you may negotiate it with your advisor.

 - SLAV 710: Introduction to Slavic Languages and Linguistics;

 - SLAV 824: Proseminar Method Teaching Slavic Language;

 - A minimum of three course electives in Slavic literature;